Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Claiming not to know the law or thinking you won't get caught violating the law won't protect you from the severe consequences of copyright violations - getting sued!

-If you're dropshipping with suppliers from China, it's good to know that while Chinese copyright laws are slowly changing to come more in line with international standards, many individuals and companies in China still think nothing of copying, distributing, and even selling another person's intellectual property.
+If you're dropshipping with suppliers from China, it's essential to know that while Chinese copyright laws are slowly evolving to align more closely with international standards, many individuals and companies in China still disregard the rights of others by copying, distributing, and even selling another person's intellectual property.

-But this happens in other countries as well, so be sure not to sell a product from any supplier without first checking to see if they are licensed to sell it, or you could be held responsible.
+However, this also occurs in other countries, so be sure not to sell a product from any supplier without first verifying that they are licensed to do so, as you may be held responsible.

 And while Fair Use may, in some circumstances, afford you some protection for using material without the copyright holder's permission, it only applies to some forms of content.